 The cost of oak flooring and solid wood flooring can be high compared to other types of flooring which are made chiefly with cost-effectiveness in mind.
 However, with solid wood flooring the quality of the floor, from design to finish, is the focus.
 Each board is carefully crafted into a product that instantly transforms any room.

 At Factory Direct Flooring, we have three ranges of solid wood flooring cost to suit every budget and we aim to make it possible for all our customers to attain the flooring they desire.
-Our most affordable solid wood flooring prices features rustic oak and golden maple and begins at £15.66 per square meter.
-Our middle range begins at £26.80, including oiled, golden and coffee oak boards - averages ar0und £34 per square metre.
-Finally, our wooden flooring price for the higher budget range of solid wood flooring has a cost of £54.80 per square meter and exclusively focuses on Tuscan hand finished oak.
+Our most affordable solid wood flooring prices features rustic oak and golden maple and begins at £30 per square meter.
+Our middle range - which includes oiled, golden and coffee oak boards - averages ar0und £34 per square metre.
+Finally, our wooden flooring price for the higher budget range of solid wood flooring has an average cost of £54.80 per square meter, often with a Tuscan hand-finished oak.

 Once you’ve purchased and installed your solid wood flooring your next task is learning how to maintain your beautiful new feature floor.
 A good prevention against scratches and warping is to prepare in advance of any damages.
 A maintenance layer or lacquer is a sensible approach towards prolonging the life of your flooring and helps to avoid any repair costs in the future.

 Regularly brushing the floor will prevent dust and dirt building up and creating fine scratches.
 When mopping your floor it’s best to dry away the moisture from the floor immediately, so that the wood doesn’t warp and spoil.
 Solid wood flooring does not fare well in those rooms that are subject to lots of moisture, such as the kitchen and bathroom so it’s best to avoid the temptation to install it in moisture heavy spaces.